goToMain/libosdp/README.md

 [![Version][1]][2] [![Build CI][3]][4] [![Travis CI][5]][6] [![Codacy Badge][7]][8]

-This is an open source implementation of Open Supervised Device Protocol (OSDP) developed by [Security Industry Association (SIA)][20].
+This is an open source implementation of IEC 60839-11-5 Open Supervised Device Protocol (OSDP) developed by [Security Industry Association (SIA)][20].
 The protocol is intended to improve interoperability among access control and security products.
-OSDP is currently in-process to become a standard recognized by the American National Standards Institute (ANSI).

 OSDP describes the communication protocol for interfacing one or more Peripheral Devices (PD) to a Control Panel (CP).
 The OSDP specification describes the